-To identify candidate urban flood events, we curated a list from news coverage on FloodList~\cite{floodlist_2024}, restricting the search to events from 2017 onward, when consistent PlanetScope coverage became available.
-We selected events to maximize diversity along three axes: geographic region (spanning six continents), urban morphology (ranging from dense informal settlements to low-density suburban areas), and flood driver (pluvial, fluvial, and storm surge).
+To identify candidate urban flood events, we curated a list from news coverage on FloodList~\cite{floodlist_2024} (floodlist.com), restricting the search to events from 2017 onward, when consistent PlanetScope coverage became available.
+We selected events to span a range of geographic regions (six continents) and urban morphologies (from dense informal settlements to low-density suburban areas).
+The events also cover three flood-driver types: most are fluvial (river overflow), while Hurricane Harvey (Houston) is predominantly pluvial and Cyclone Idai (Beira) is a storm-surge–driven coastal event.
 Table~\ref{tab:eventsSummary} summarizes the 14 selected events and Figure~\ref{fig:globalEvent} shows their global distribution.

 For each event we documented its approximate start and end dates, the urban area sampled, and the dates of PlanetScope acquisitions.
 High-profile events such as Hurricane Harvey had well-reported timelines; for events with prolonged or recurring flooding, such as the 2019 Mississippi River floods, we estimated temporal bounds from available news reports.